Atares09/LearnPython/README.md

 ```

 ### 7. Dot notation:
+When manipulating text we use the dot notation with reserved word functions.
+These are
+..* str()
+..* len()
-only work with strings, while str() and len() work with all data types
+which work with all data types

 ```python
 name = raw_input("What is your name?")